-The common final disposition of the sewage sludge obtained after their anaerobic digestion, whose heating value is about a quarter of the coke or peat, is often used in agricultural soils or as substitute of fossil fuels in clinker kilns.
-In this paper, a comparative study between incineration and gasification with CO2 as oxidant agent has been carried out.
+The common final disposition of the sewage sludge obtained after anaerobic digestion is often use in agricultural soils or as a substitute to fossil fuels in clinker kilns, whose heating value is about a quarter of the coke or peat.
+In this paper, a comparative study between incineration and gasification with CO_2 as oxidant agent has been carried out.
 After the physical and chemical characterization of the sludge, the combustion and gasification properties have been studied by means of thermogravimetric analysis.
-According to the combustion profile, while the ignition temperature (200°C) and peak temperature (288°C) are of the order of any kind of plant biomass, the maximum combustion velocity is much lower, around 0.25 mg/min.
-Moreover, although gasification requires higher temperatures (around 790°C) for the complete transformation of the organic matter, the resulting gas, with a heating value much higher than the one contained in the dried sludge, may be used in the wastewater treatment plant, reducing both the gas natural requirements and the final sludge volume by 37%, and consequently the costs associated to the transport.
-The final inorganic matter may also be incorporated directly in construction materials, closing the whole loop.
+According to the combustion profile, while the ignition temperature (200°C) and peak temperature (288°C) are of the order of any kind of plant biomass, the maximum combustion velocity is much lower, arround 0.25 mg/min.
+Moreover, although gasification requires higher temperatures (around 790°C) for the complete transformation of the organic matter, the resulting gas, with a heating value much higher than that contained in the dried sludge, may be used in the wastewater treatment plant, reducing both the gas natural requirements and the final sludge volume by 37%, and consequently the costs associated with the transport.
+The final inorganic matter may be also incorporate directly into construction materials, closing the whole loop.